 About the Residency

 Chino Base Artist in Residence is located at the foot of Mt.
-Hiei, one of the most sacred and historically spiritual places in Japan.
+Hiei, one of the most historically spiritual places in Japan.

-The program also includes basic interpretation and translation support, helping you connect with the local culture and artisans.
+Basic interpretation and translation support are available to help residents connect with local culture and artisans.

 |---|---|